panpanzhang99299/panpanzhang99299.github.io/_publications/mahmoud2020distributions.md

 collection: publications
 permalink: /publication/mahmoud2020distributions
 excerpt: 'In this paper, we study a class of unbalanced constant-differentials Pólya processes on two colors.
-We show that the asymptotic distribution of the variable of interest depned on the diferential index, but not on the initial conditions.
+We show that the asymptotic distribution of the number of white (blue) balls depneds on the diferential index, but not on the initial conditions.
 The result is obtained by an analytic approach utilizing partial differential equations.'
 date: 2019-08-19
 venue: 'Statistics & Probability Letters'
 paperurl: 'https://doi.org/10.1016/j.spl.2019.108592'